frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ### Analysis

 The "Longest Increasing Subsequence" (LIS) problem is a classic problem in dynamic programming, often appearing in interviews and programming competitions.
-The goal is to find the length of the longest subsequence in a given array such that all elements of the subsequence are in strictly increasing order. *There are three main approaches to solving this problem: brute force, memoization, and tabulation.
+The goal is to find the length of the longest subsequence in a given array such that all elements of the subsequence are in strictly increasing order. *There are three main approaches to solving this problem: Brute-Force, memoization, and tabulation.
 Coincidentally, these are the three solutions we are studying*.
 So, let's go.

-### Brute Force
+### Brute-Force

-In the brute force approach, we systematically generate all possible subsequences of the array and examine each one to determine if it's strictly increasing.
+In the Brute-Force approach, we systematically generate all possible subsequences of the array and examine each one to determine if it's strictly increasing.
 The length of the longest increasing subsequence is then tracked and ultimately returned.
-Here's the algorithm for solving the LIS problem using brute force:
+Here's the algorithm for solving the LIS problem using Brute-Force:

 1. Iteratively generate all possible subsequences of the array.
 (We'll reserve recursion for the memoization approach.)
 2. For each subsequence, verify if it is strictly increasing.